kazaamjt/Eikobot/README.md

 # Eikobot Desired State Engine

-The little engine that made it so.
+The little Desired State Engine that made it so.

 ## Example